ervenderr/Smart-Grocery-Meal-Planner/project details/QUICK_REFERENCE_GUIDE.md

-# Smart Grocery & Meal Planner: Quick Reference & Feature Summary
+# Kitcha: Quick Reference & Feature Summary

 ## 🎯 Project at a Glance